 In the world of digital signage, there are two prominent display technologies: LCD and LED.
-There’s also a considerable amount of misconception about these technologies and how they relate to each other.
-The blame for much of this confusion can be attributed to the advent of LCD TVs with LED-backlighting technology, so let’s clear that up before we move on.
+There’s also a considerable amount of misconception about these technologies and how they relate to each other or work together.
+The blame for much of this confusion can be attributed to the advent of LCD TVs with LED-backlighting technology, so let’s clear that difference up before we move on.

-With any digital display, you must have a light source so that you can see it.
+With any digital display, you must have a well working light source so that you can see the picture brightly.
 Until very recently, TVs have always been backlit—that is, illuminated from behind the display monitor.
 For a long period of time after television sets were invented, this was done by firing electrons through a “gun” to the screen (tube and projector TVs).
 In the early 2000s, LCD TVs were backlit by fluorescent bulbs.
-More recently, however, TV manufacturers began using LED technology as the light source for flat-screen LCD TVs, as this method provided more versatility and uniform lighting, therein lies some of the confusion.
+More recently, however, TV manufacturers began using LED technology as the light source for flat-screen LCD TVs, as this method provided more versatility and uniform picture lighting, therein lies some of the confusion.

-As displays, there are many differences between LED displays and LCDs.
+As picture displays, there are many differences between LED display features and LCDs.
 Given advances in LED display technology—and drastically lower cost—both display types can be viable options for a variety of interior spaces.
 And of course, each has benefits, and each has limitations.
 To determine the best display for a digital signage project, it’s critical to understand exactly how each display type will perform and why one is better than the other in a given situation.
 It’s important to compare, not only cost, but also factors such as brightness, durability, size, resolution, vibrancy, and many more features that are on the market.

 What is an LED Display?

 LED stands for light-emitting diode.
 By definition, LEDs provide their own light.
 Once reserved for large-scale, exterior digital displays, direct-view LED signage has emerged as a greatly improved, widely applicable medium, now suitable for virtually all display installations, both indoor or outdoor.
-In the digital signage industry, direct-view LED displays have now become the norm.
+In the digital signage industry, direct-view LED displays have now become the norm and work well together.

 What is an LCD display?